 10 must know libraries for any iOS Swift Developer

-From shocking launch of a new language to prominent similarities with other languages, it has been just 3 years and still it looks like Swift has come a long way!
+From the shocking launch of a new language to prominent similarities with other languages, it has been just 3 years and still, it looks like Swift has come a long way!
 Swift is getting popular each and every day.
 Any good iOS Swift developer hoping to start new iOS project would choose nothing but Swift language to begin with.

 iOS Swift Developer

 In order to save your time and make the transition easier and interesting, we have prepared a list of libraries that according to us every iOS Swift developer must know.
 If you are looking to hire iOS App Developer, get in touch with us.

 Almost every application nowadays deals with web service calls.
 API integration is the base for almost every application in today’s era.
 Alamofire is an HTTP networking library built on top of NSURLSession and the Foundation URL loading system.
 Alamofire comes to the great rescue when one wants to abstract away and simplify networking in the application.